Mr-SKR/FLDB/README.md

 This repo contains code related to frontend that serves that uses APIs from backend [FLDB backend](https://github.com/Mr-SKR/fldb-apis).
 More info: https://fl-db.in/about

+## Features

+- Find restaurants based on your location
+- Find restaurants based on search results
+- Find restaurant information such as video review, google ratings, contact number, location name, maps link, operating hours and description
+- Comment and discuss on restaurant/video review of each restaurant

 ## Project Setup

 ### Install project dependencies